 Academic Advisor: Tracy Loh

-The Communication Management major gives students a strong foundation in the theory and practice of strategic and brand communication.
-It also develops skills in data analytics and visualization as well as storytelling for the digital age.
-This highly versatile major prepares students for careers in corporate communication/public relations, advertising, branding, and content development.
-In addition, it equips students with the communication skills needed to thrive in management roles.
+The Communication Management major is a highly versatile major that focuses on the theory and practice of strategic and brand communications.
+It is suitable for careers in corporate communication, public relations, digital media, advertising, and content development.
+You will also develop the communication skills required to thrive in management roles.

 Academic Advisor: Kenneth Goh